A Brush with Death

 The Captain screamed, and her scream was lost to the silence of a vacuum.
 The void was a horrible shock.
 The tether desperately dragged her back, and her lungs painfully inflated as the air filled her spacesuit helmet.

 “She’ll live.”
-A voice above her.
+A deep voice above her said solemnly.
 “But this was sabotage.”

 Two days later, Captain Cade breathed gingerly while resting in sickbay.
 She wanted to get up, but everything hurt.
 Of her five fellow crew members, who would want to kill her?

 Doc had recounted to Cade that Danny had rushed to drag her back into the airlock.
 Danny was a stocky giant who barreled into things and grinned cheerfully whenever he was happy, which was often.
 Not a killer.
 No motives for murder came to mind.
 Not that the rest of the crew were better suspects.

 Doc could have killed her anytime in the twelve years they had worked together.
 They’d had plenty of arguments in that time, during which he generally attempted to summarize a dozen articles that supported his point.
 Born researcher.
 They annoyed each other, but were good friends regardless.
 Come to think of it, no one really had a motive.